lorien/grab/docs/grab/settings.rst

 In case of `dict` or sequence of pairs, the following algorithm is applied to each value:

-* objects of `grab.upload.UploadFile` class are converted into pycurl structures
+* objects of `grab.upload.UploadFile` class are converted into corresponding urllib3 objects
 * unicode strings are converted into byte strings
 * None values are converted into empty strings